syndesisio/syndesis/project/DevelopersGuide.md

 ## Web development
-- based on the idea of modify a service (route) definition in Syndesis Openshift config, so that it will route the invocation to the local dev webeserver running on host
+- based on the idea of modify a service (route) definition in Syndesis Openshift config, so that it will route the invocation to the local dev webserver running on host
 - this happens in this script: `scripts/minishift-setup.sh`
 0. install `yarn`
 ```bash